tsgates/arch-wiki-markdown/wiki/Prosody.md

 Development
 -----------

-> Change Log

-You may view the change log of the Prosody package by issuing the following command:

-$ pacman -Qc prosody

-> Packages

 Two development packages are maintained for Prosody in the AUR, prosody-devel and prosody-hg]. prosody-devel tracks the latest source release of a development version (alpha, beta, release candidate) and